-Stuck with Labels
+Stuck With Ineffective Labels

 In a recent [April 7] posting in The Psychiatric Times David Fogelson discussed What’s New in Psychopharmacology and addressed the evolution of diagnostic coding practices as they related to new brain science discoveries.
 The article suggested we are moving beyond labels and the process of simple identification.